 Using the LMS RFP template

-The learning management system RFP template provided includes two parts:
+Our learning management system RFP template includes two parts:

-Together, these two documents will significantly streamline the LMS selection process and help ensure you choose the LMS that’s right for your organization.
+Together, these two documents will significantly streamline the LMS selection process and help ensure you choose the right LMS for your needs.

 Remember, choosing the best LMS for your organization is a big responsibility.
 This learning platform will fuel learning and development activities in your company.

 It’s important to be very clear about your requirements and needs with potential vendors, and that’s what the RFP helps with.